 |EDD (enhanced due diligence) screening||Customers assessed as high risk must be subject to ongoing monitoring.||High – sources of information on PEPS (politically exposed persons), sanctions lists and incidents of adverse media are digitized and published via APIs.|

 |Approve client for onboarding||Customers scored as Low risk, or those High risk but who satisfy EDD screening are approved for onboarding.||Medium – penetrating customer due diligence creates sufficient knowledge of customers to allow automation.|

 Many activities of a typical KYC process are candidates for automation.
 This is consistent with findings published in the June 2017 edition of McKinsey Quarterly:

 Automating business processes creates opportunities to optimise by assessing each activity’s potential for redesign based on current and emerging technologies.
-Figure 2 shows a redesigned and automated process.
-Robotic process automation is applied to activities shaded in grey.
-The process design remains recognisably familiar, a characteristic of successful implementations of RPA.
+Figure 2 shows a redesigned and automated process. intelligent process automation is applied to activities shaded in grey.
+The process design remains recognisably familiar, a characteristic of successful implementations of IPA.
 Changes include a new activity of Codify KYC policy and automation which has radically changed the productivity of existing activities.